holepunchto/pear-docs/guide/connecting-two-peers.md

 const dht = new DHT()

-// This keypair is your peer identifier in the DHT const keyPair = DHT.keyPair()
+// This keypair is the peer identifier in the DHT const keyPair = DHT.keyPair()

 const server = dht.createServer(conn => {